nikitaeverywhere/GlobalsDB-NodeJS-Admin-Concept/README.md

 GlobalsDB-NodeJS-Admin
 ======================

-Easy admin interface to GlobalsDB.
-Represents database in hierarchical tree-based view and helps to administrate database.
+Easy visual interface for administrating GlobalsDB.
+Represents database in hierarchical tree-based view - one you haven't seen before.

+Note that <b>modules/cache.node</b> may be corrupted because of git file encoding.
+If NodeJS will throw error about cache.node module, download the latest one from [official site](http://www.globalsdb.org/downloads) and replace your current.